You are here

 - IT Operations Security Policy

-The Policy applies to personal information collected by IHPA.
-Where relevant, IHPA will also apply the Policy to the hospital data it collects in its role to the extent that it is practicable for IHPA to do so.
+This Policy applies to personal information collected by IHPA.
+Where relevant, IHPA will also apply the Policy to the Activity Based Funding Data and National Hospital Cost Data Collection data (collectively, hospital data) it collects in its role to the extent that it is practicable for IHPA to do so.

-The requirements under this Policy applies to all IHPA employees, officers and employees of contracted service providers.
+The requirements under this Policy apply to all IHPA employees, officers and employees of contracted service providers.

 This Policy will be reviewed annually by the Executive Officer but may be reviewed more frequently if required.